-"Complaints Sub Committee" means the Complaints Sub-Committee of the Executive Committee.
+"Professional Standards Sub-Committee" means the Professional Standards Sub-Committee of the Executive Committee.

-"Executive Committee" means the Executive Committee of the SMS, from to time.
+"Executive Committee" means the Executive Committee of The Society, from to time.

-"Horse" shall mean any equine, and shall include but not be limited to a horse, pony, donkey, mule and hinny.
+"Horse" shall mean any equine and shall include but not be limited to a horse, pony, donkey, mule and hinny.

-"Member" in this Code means any current member of the SMS, regardless of category of membership.
+"Member" in this Code means any current member of The Society, regardless of category of membership.

-"Qualification" means a qualification from an awarding body recognised by the SMS.
+"Qualification" means a qualification from an awarding body recognised by The Society.

-"Qualification Registration" means the annual registration with the SMS of a Member holding a Qualification.
+"Qualification Registration" means the annual registration with The Society of a Member holding a Qualification.